nillyr/octoconf/README.md

 positional arguments:
-  {analyze,audit,checklist,report} Available Commands
+  {analyze,audit,baseline,report} Available Commands
-    analyze             performs an analysis on an archive based on a checklist audit               performs an audit of the host based on a checklist checklist           performs the interaction with the checklists report              performs the generation of audit reports config              performs octoconf configuration management
+    analyze             performs an analysis on an archive based on a security baseline baseline            performs the interaction with the security baselines report              performs the generation of audit reports config              performs octoconf configuration management